mcgnly/DeveloperDocumentation/AuthorizationDoc.md

 #### The Authorization Code in the relayr Context

-In the relayr context, a user wishing to grant access to an application will be redirected to a relayr page where they would be prompted to enter their relayr credentials.
+In the relayr context, a user wishing to grant access to an application is redirected to a relayr page where they are prompted to enter their relayr credentials.
 Once the credentials are entered, the user is redirected back to the application page with the parameter `code` in the URL.
 This parameter is only valid for 5 minutes during which the Authentication process takes place.
-The application side server exchanges the combination of the `code` parameter along with the specific application `clientId` and `clientSecret` for an access token which is valid indefinitely.
+The application-side server exchanges the combination of the `code` parameter along with the specific application `clientId` and `clientSecret`, for an access token, which is valid indefinitely.

 ## Implicit Grant for Browser-Based Client-Side Applications

-In this Authorization flow once the resource owner grants an application access to their data, they are automatically redirected to an application page which includes the access token in a #hash fragment in the URL.
-The application can extract the token from the hash fragment using JavaScript, and send API requests.
+In this Authorization flow, once the resource owner grants an application, access to their data, they are automatically redirected to an application page which includes the access token in a # (hash) fragment, in the URL.
+The application can extract the token from the hash fragment using JavaScript and use it for issuing further API requests.
 This flow allows for short-lived tokens only.

 #### The Implicit Grant in the relayr Context

-In the relayr context, a user wishing to grant access to an application will be redirected to a relayr page where they would be prompted to enter their relayr credentials.
+In the relayr context, a user wishing to grant access to an application is redirected to a relayr page where they are prompted to enter their relayr credentials.
-Once the credentials are entered, the user is redirected back to the application page with the parameter `accessToken` in the URL.
-The application can then parse the URL to exctract the clientToken.
+Once the credentials are entered, the user is redirected back to the application page with the parameter `access_token` in the URL.
+The application can then parse the URL to exctract the token.
 This token will only be valid for two weeks.

 ## How does it all work?